sixthgear/tradewars-server/doc/specifications.md

 ### 5. Ready ###

-Finally the server will send a pound # symbol to inform the player that it is ready to receive its next action.
+Finally the server will send a pound # symbol, or a percent % symbol to inform the player that it is ready to receive its next action.
+A pound symbol means the game is expecting a response from the player within 1500ms.
+The % symbol means that the player has lost this turn and may not make an action.

     #